KyleNeece/KyleNeece.github.io/content/DND/0_The Multiverse/NPC Character "Profiles"/Heroes/NPC Peacekeepers/Lore Entries/Laila Iceburn.md

 ---

 ##### Brief Summary
-Laila Iceburn is a Dragonborn Sorcerer originating from Faerun and is a S-Rank [[Peacekeeper]]
+Laila Iceburn is a Dragonborn Sorcerer originating from Faerun and is a S-Rank [[Peacekeeper Force]]
 ##### Appearance
 ![[Laila Iceburn.png]]
 ##### Personality